Abhiram-Deshpande/EnRadio/README.md

 Following steps will help you to get started with this project on your local machine.
 1. Clone the repository.
  > git clone https://github.com/Abhiram-Deshpande/EnRadio.git

-2. After clonning, you need to install dependencies in both Front-end and Back-End folder
+2. After clonning, you need to install dependencies for both Front-end and Back-End part:
    * For Front-End part go to project-frontend (make sure that you have latest version of [NodeJs](https://nodejs.org/en/download) installed):
      > npm run install
    * For Back-End part go to project-backend (make sure that you have latest version of [Django](https://docs.djangoproject.com/en/4.2/topics/install/) installed):
      >  pip install -r requirements.txt

 3. To start the Node development server for serving front-end :
    > npm run start

-4. To start the Django development server for serving backend :
+4. To start the Django development server for serving back-end :
    > python3 manage.py runserver